 This transformation journey - alongside the work to transform surveys across the ONS - also supports our goal to produce census-type statistics in new ways using government-held administrative data and other data much more often and, importantly, that the outputs we publish are coherent and meet the needs of our users.
 This is essential for providing evidence to inform the final recommendation to the UK government in 2023 about the future of population and housing censuses in England and Wales.
 The ONS is also working with the devolved administrations on their respective programmes of work, including the NRS and NISRA, which are responsible for the census and producing population statistics in Scotland and Northern Ireland respectively.
 Ongoing collaboration will take place between the ONS, NRS and NISRA to consider harmonisation and ensure population statistics across the UK remain comparable.

 It was announced in July 2020 that Scotland's census will be moved back by a year until March 2022.
-The census in Scotland is the responsibility of the NRS and Scottish Government ministers, and their decision is as a result of the coronavirus pandemic.
+The census in Scotland is the responsibility of the NRS and Scottish Government ministers, and their decision is in response to the coronavirus pandemic.
 Many important activities have been delayed or prevented because of the coronavirus restrictions, including planning and testing the effectiveness and security of systems and processes as well as engagement with certain organisations.
 This announcement does not affect the England and Wales census, which was held as planned in March 2021.
 The three census offices of the UK (the NRS, NISRA, and, in England and Wales, the ONS) will work closely to minimise the impact on UK data coherence and to ensure that high-quality data are available to inform policy, investment decisions and the planning of services.

 Decisions on the census after 2021 in Northern Ireland and after 2022 in Scotland will be made by the Northern Ireland Executive and Scottish Government ministers respectively.